From Gateway to ProDIGI – The Benefits of Naming Your Salesforce System

 Share This Post

-Over the last 12 years, Vera Solutions has implemented 500+ Salesforce systems for social sector organizations around the globe.
+Over the last 14 years, Vera Solutions has implemented 1000+ Salesforce systems for social sector organizations around the globe.
 We’re often asked, “What factors lead to successful system adoption?”
 Indeed, there are many – from the solution’s flexibility and user-friendliness to thoughtful system governance and proactive change management.
 One factor you might not expect is giving your system a name.
 It may seem like a trivial detail, but naming your system helps users identify with the technology, reinforces your organizational culture, and generates an underlying sense of ownership for the system.
-Some organizations select a name that embodies their mission (such as Pact’s Promise), while others opt for a catchy acronym (like the International Growth Centre’s SPEAR).
+Some organizations select a name that embodies their mission (such as Pact’s Promise), while others opt for a catchy acronym (like the International Growth Centre’s SPEAR), while at Vera Solutions, we chose something that truly resonates with our values and mission—Veraforce.
 Here are five reasons why we encourage our clients to name their Salesforce systems, along with a few real-world examples to get you inspired.

 1. It reinforces your brand or mission